Myofascial Release at Freedom Within, Specialist Massage and Myofascial Therapy for post injury, chronic conditions and pain management.

 In its normal healthy state, fascia is relaxed, soft and wavy in configuration.
 It has the ability to stretch and move without restriction.
 However fascia can become thickened, or “bound down”.
 This can happen because of overuse, injury, inflammation, scarring after surgery or just habitual poor posture.

 When fascia is injured, it heals and protects itself by laying down fibers, called scar tissue.
 Scar tissue formation creates abnormal strain patterns resulting in pain and tightness and decreased range of motion.
 This can lead to muscular imbalances causing further complications or injuries.
 Nerves can also become trapped in these fascial restrictions.

 Myofascial Release frees restrictions within the fascial network, relieving pain and tightness and increasing range of motion.

 The MFR technique is very different to that of massaging muscles of the body.
 Fascia cannot be forced as it will naturally meet that force in return.
 Hence a sustained, gentle, pressure is applied, allowing the fascia to release.

 The slow sustained pressure used in myofascial release takes pressure off dehydrated areas of the body, restores fluidity and allows rehydrated tissues to glide again.

-Remedial massage techniques lend themselves to being adapted, blended and enhanced with the skilled touch of myofascial release.
+Holistic massage techniques lend themselves to being adapted, blended and enhanced with the skilled touch of myofascial release.
 By integrating these techniques I can offer bespoke treatments for the care of both acute and chronic pain.